ChristophePapazian/Automatic-Machines-Simulator/README.md

 ## B. Usage

  Create a file containing the description of your machines.
- An exemple is provided with TD1.txt that contains :
+ An exemple is provided within TD1.txt (only available to students after the end of TD1) that contains :
   - machine TD1.1 : one tape.
 It recognizes words "a=b+c"
     with a,b and c binary numbers using 0,1.
   - machine TD1.2 : one tape.
 It recognizes words "ww"